How to Become a Social Media Manager (Step-by-Step Guide)

 Beyond merely managing social profiles, you’ll be expected to report on your results.
 Business owners won’t be highly motivated to keep paying for your services unless you can justify your worth.
 Here’s an example social media manager checklist and tentative reporting schedule:

-Additionally, having a strong command of the English language is also important, as you might be in charge of responding to messages and managing a community.
+Having a strong command of the English language is also important, as you might be in charge of responding to messages and managing a community.

 Getting Started: Get the Right Training